-Erika is interested in different aspects of work and care.
-She has conducted research on topics ranging from the impact of work-care reconciliation policies on women’s labour force participation to digital skills.
-Erika is particularly interested in how gender inequalities are created at the intersection of work and care and how women’s working lives are shaped by different institutions, such as the labour market, work organisations and the family.
+Prior to joining the Centre for Care, Erika conducted research on topics ranging from the impact of work-care reconciliation policies on women’s labour force participation to digital skills.
+Her main research interest is focused on how gender inequalities are created and recreated at the intersection of work and care and how women’s working lives are shaped by different institutions, such as the labour market, work organisations and the family.

-Erika has an MA and PhD in Gender Studies from the Central European University and she has spent most of her post-doctoral career conducting applied research that is relevant to academia and public policy.
-Erika has worked in the UK since 2013: before She joined the LSHTM in July 2022, Erika worked at the Institute for Employment Research at the University of Warwick and at the Centre for International Research on Care, Labour and Equalities at the University of Leeds.
+Erika has an MA and PhD in Gender Studies from the Central European University (Vienna).
+She has spent most of her post-doctoral career conducting applied research that is relevant to academia and public policy, working at the London School of Hygiene and Tropical Medicine (LSHTM), the University of Warwick and at the Centre for International Research on Care, Labour and Equalities (CIRCLE) at the University of Leeds.
 Prior to post-graduate studies, Erika worked for a women’s rights organisation in Hungary.

-Erika supervises students working towards their PhD and MBA at the University of Warwick and is an Associate Fellow of the Higher Education Academy/Advance HE.
+Erika supervises post-graduate students at the LSHTM and has supervised PhD and MBA students at the University of Warwick.
+She is an Associate Fellow of the Higher Education Academy/Advance HE.

 Research